mosendo/gasless/README.md

 Gasless is a non-custodial wallet for MCD Dai native meta-transactions.
 It leverages Dai's new approve by signature feature (aka permit function).

+Read more about the making of Gasless: https://medium.com/mosendo/gasless-by-mosendo-3030f5e99099

 This repo contains contracts and the frontend of the Gasless wallet

 ## Truffle Contracts